 The Family Service Hour Program is designed to complement our staff and faculty at NLCA.
-Parent/guardian support is needed to help run the school and its programs effectively and serves as an excellent example of love to your children.
+Parent support is needed to help run the school and its programs effectively and serves as an excellent example of love to your children.
 To better serve you and your family, the Family Service Hour Program has been created.

 Each family is required to participate in the Family Service Hour Program.
-Credit for Family Service Hours will be determined and approved by the administration.
+Credit for Family Service Hours will be determined and approved by administration.
 Family Service Hours cannot be approved or established by any other NLCA staff member.
 The name of the game is F A I R. Every family will be treated the same and is expected to keep their commitment to NLCA.

-Parent/guardians will complete 20 service hours per school year.
-Single-parent/guardian families are responsible for completing 10 service hours per school year.
-Families with only preschool children enrolled at NLCA are responsible for completing 10 service hours per school year.
+Parents will complete 20 service hours per school year.
+Single parent families are responsible to complete 10 service hours per school year.
+Families with only preschool children enrolled at NLCA are responsible to complete 10 service hours per school year.